If dressing has become difficult after your stroke, specialized adaptive clothing can help you regain independence.

 Shirts or cardigans with magnetic closures or buttons are easier to work with for a stroke victim.
-The magnets or Velcro should be closed before putting the items of clothing in a washing machine.
+The magnets or Velcro should be closed before putting the clothing items in a washing machine.

-Pants with elastic waistbands make it easier for stroke patients to use the toilet.
-There are also many fashionable elastic waistband trousers made for men, women, and children.
+Pants with elastic waistbands make using the toilet easier for stroke patients.
+Many fashionable elastic waistband trousers are also made for both men and women.

-Shoes with special fasteners like Zubits or elastic shoelaces or Velcro are much easier to put on or take off for people that have suffered from a stroke.
+Shoes with special fasteners like Velcro, Zubits, or no-tie elastic shoelaces, are much easier to put on or take off for people who have suffered a stroke.
 Trainers from a company such as Friendly Shoes are simple to take off and put on one-handed due to the easy-to-handle and long zip.

 This is the perfect solution for patients with hemiplegia.
 Many of them also look stylish and very fashionable.